gocd-contrib/jruby-rack/README.md

 ## gocd-contrib Fork

-This fork was intended as temporary to validate jruby-rack changes for 1.2.x with quicker turnaround time.
+This fork is intended as temporary to validate jruby-rack changes for use in GoCD with quicker turnaround time.
 The goal is to merge changes upstream, and avoid use of this fork.
 You are not recommended to create dependencies on it.

-Subsequently jruby-rack **1.2.3** was released which contains most of the changes that were here.

 If necessary, it is available through [https://jitpack.io](https://jitpack.io).